-Climate change and active travel are soooo l’année dernière.
+Climate change and active travel are so l’année dernière.
 This year we have fires, smoke, hailstones, and a global pandemic.
 In between all of that we lost active travel somewhere and somehow.
 The UK, however, did not!

 The following quotes are from “Why active travel is so important for communities“, Mark Kemp, 13 August 2020.
 Mark Kemp is the chair of ADEPT’s Transport and Connectivity Board, UK.